BYUCS235/cs235-assignments/Unit07-Mechanics-of-heaps/homework7a-set-comparisons/instructions.md

 You will compare the runtime of inserting different amounts of elements into your sets and the sets provided in the C++ standard library.

+After you compute the runtimes of your various set implementations, you will meet with another student in class to compare results.
+Compare your runtimes and implementations.

 ## Setting up

 Copy your completed `VectorSet.h`, `BST.h`, `AVL.h`, and `HashSet.h` files into